MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ## `output_iterator`

-An `output_iterator` is a type that you can write to.
+An `output_iterator` is an iterator that you can write to.

 ```cpp
 template<class I, class T>